cristiandrami/CyberSecResources/notes/Practical Penetration Tester course/5 - Web App penetration tester/3 - Command Injection.md

-In this case we are able to inject commands that are executed by the server.
+**==In this case we are able to inject commands that are executed by the server.==**

+<mark style="background: #FF5582A6;">Command Injection is a type of security vulnerability that occurs when an attacker can execute arbitrary system-level commands on a server or application by manipulating untrusted input.
+This happens when the application improperly passes user input to system commands without proper validation or sanitization.</mark>
 # Command injection 0x01
 In this case we can see that we can pass an url that is executed in the command:
 - ![[Pasted image 20250104235110.png]]

-So basically we can try to use
+**==So basically we can try to use:==**
 ```bash
 ; whoami; hello
 ```